A bowl filled with homemade dog food, featuring cooked ground beef, chopped greens, and vegetables on a marble surface.

 • Heat the coconut oil on a medium heat in a large skillet or pan.
 Saute the beef until there is no pink in the meat.

-• Add the chicken livers, turmeric, chopped kale and broccoli.
+• Add the beef liver, turmeric, black pepper, chopped kale and broccoli.
 Stir to mix and cover.
 Cook for 10-15 minutes until the livers and vegetables are cooked.

 • Allow to cool before serving.